TimWillebrands/timsite/src/content/work/auxin.md

 tags: ["Auxin", "Platform Engineering", "Architecture", "Microservices", ".NET", "IoT", "Lead Developer"]
 ---

+> **🚧 Notice 🚧**
+>
+> Heya 👋 I appreciate you reading this page, _I mean I'm writing it for that purpose_.
+But I have to caution you, my dearest reader, that it is very much a _work-in-progess_.

-Auxin is a secure, central platform where greenhouse data and day‑to‑day workflows come together.
+[Auxin](https://royalbrinkman.com/auxin) is a secure, central platform where greenhouse data and day‑to‑day workflows come together.
 It pulls in internal and external cultivation data, AI models, and third‑party apps to produce cultivation‑specific advice.
 It also turns that advice into action by steering hardware like drones and spray rigs through an operating system layer.
 For growers this means earlier risk detection, better decisions, and lower costs.

 ## My role

 I was the architect and lead developer.
-I set the platform direction, chose the key patterns, and led the implementation across teams.
+I set the platform direction, chose the key patterns, and led the implementation.
 The job was to balance product goals (security, multi‑tenancy, cohesive UX) with engineering goals (autonomy, scalability, evolvability).

 ---